What is RAG?

 - Description — What documents this knowledge base contains

-- Chunk size — How large each document chunk should be (default: 512 tokens)
+- Chunk size — Words per chunk (default: 400 words)

 Upload documents